essamgouda97/CALL-OF-DUTY-ASSEMBLY-GAME-EDITION/README.md

-# essamgouda97-hotmail.com
+# General info
-Call of Duty: Assembly Microchip PIC16F887 game edition
+Call of Duty: Assembly Microchip PIC16F887 game edition is created using assembmly language on a fairly simple board to further understand the assembly language in my final year during my Bachelor's degree.
+Assembly programming language is considered a low-level language compared to other programming languages such as C, C++, python … etc, and what differs these languages that assembly doesn’t differ much from a normal computer’s instruction set architecture.
+As a matter of fact, the commands in the assembly language map closely to the processor instructions that each command reflects a certain machine code in bits.